Social mobility: Social status and social class

-Average family income, and social status, have both seen a decrease for the bottom third of all children between 1975 and 2011.
+Between 1975 and 2011, average family income and social status have both decreased for the bottom third of children.
 The 5th percentile of children and their families have seen up to a 60% decrease in average family income.
 The wealth gap between the rich and the poor, the upper and lower class, continues to increase as more middle-class people get poorer and the lower-class get even poorer.
-As the socioeconomic inequality continues to increase in the United States, being on either end of the spectrum makes a child more likely to remain there and never become socially mobile.

-A child born to parents with income in the lowest quintile is more than ten times more likely to end up in the lowest quintile than the highest as an adult (43 percent versus 4 percent).
-And, a child born to parents in the highest quintile is five times more likely to end up in the highest quintile than the lowest (40 percent versus 8 percent).
+A child born to parents in the lowest income quintile is more than 10 times as likely to end up in the lowest quintile as the highest as an adult.
+A child born to parents in the highest quintile is five times more likely to end up in the highest quintile than the lowest.

 This may be partly due to lower- and working-class parents, where neither is educated above high school diploma level, spending less time on average with their children in their earliest years of life and not being as involved in their children's education and time out of school.
 This parenting style, known as "accomplishment of natural growth" differs from the style of middle-class and upper-class parents, with at least one parent having higher education, known as "cultural cultivation".

+At the bottom end of the socioeconomic ladder, parents cannot provide their children with the necessary resources or opportunities to enhance their lives.
+As a result, they remain on the same ladder rung as their parents.
+On the opposite side of the ladder, the high socioeconomic status (SES) parents have the necessary resources and opportunities to ensure that their children also remain in same ladder rung as them.

 More affluent social classes are able to spend more time with their children at early ages, and children receive more exposure to interactions and activities that lead to cognitive and non-cognitive development: things like verbal communication, parent-child engagement and being read to daily.
-These children's parents are much more involved in their academics and their free time; placing them in extracurricular activities which develop not only additional non-cognitive skills but also academic values, habits, and abilities to better communicate and interact with authority figures.
+These children's parents are much more involved in their academics and their free time, placing them in extracurricular activities that develop not only additional non-cognitive skills but also academic values, habits, and abilities to better communicate and interact with authority figures.
 Enrollment in so many activities can often lead to frenetic family lives organized around transporting children to their various activities.
 Lower class children often attend lower quality schools, receive less attention from teachers and ask for help much less than their higher class peers.